 - Two vocational-technical courses may be used to fulfill the 2 required electives

 - Vocational-technical high school graduates who do not complete the 2 required college preparatory foreign language courses must complete an additional elective college preparatory course for a total of three such courses, and satisfy 1 of the following options:

 - Complete at least one Carnegie unit of foreign language

 - Complete a fourth Carnegie unit of mathematics or science, which need not be a laboratory course

 - Complete one Carnegie unit of computer science

 Note: A Carnegie unit represents a full academic year of study or its equivalent in a specific subject.

 This requirement will remain in effect until the Department of Education implements its requirements regarding foreign language study for vocational-technical students.
 At that time, vocational-technical applicants for admission to Worcester State University will be required to meet DOE requirements for foreign language study.

 Students applying for admission more than three years after high school graduation, or who have completed the GED or HiSet, must show their ability to succeed in college based upon their high school and/or college transcripts.
-Some campuses may consider standardized test scores and other factors as part of the admission process for non-traditional applicants.
-Students who drop out of high school, earn a GED or HiSet, and apply to college within three years of when their high school class graduated, are subject to the same admission standards as students applying within three years of graduation from high school.
+Students who do not complete high school, earn a GED or HiSet, and apply to college within three years of when their high school class graduated, are subject to the same admission standards as students applying within three years of graduation from high school.

 After these dates, the Admissions Office may still accept applications.
 Please note that certain majors may not be available to students completing their applications after the priority filing dates.
 Housing may be by wait list and financial aid limited.